 Here are some recent selected publications by Dr. Romero.

-Romero, A.J. & O’Leary, A.O. (in press).
+Romero, A.J. & O’Leary, A.O.
+(2014).
 When you know yourself you’re more confident: Resilience and stress of undergraduate students in the face of “Anti-Ethnic Studies” bills.
 In J. Cammarota. & Augustine Romero.
 (Eds.)
-Ethnic Studies.
+Raza Studies: The Public Option for Educational Revolution (pp.91-106).
 Tucson, Arizona: University of Arizona Press.
+(Invited chapter with new empirical data)

 Romero, A.J.
-Edwards, L., Corkery, S. (2013).
+Edwards, L., Corkery, S.+ (2013).
 Assessing and treating Latinos: Overview of mental health research.
 In.
-F. Paniagua (Ed.)
-Handbook of multicultural mental health: Assessment and treatment of diverse populations.
+F. Paniagua and A-M. Yamada (Ed.)
+Handbook of Multicultural Mental Health: Assessment and treatment of diverse populations (pp.327-343).
 San Diego: Academic Press.
+(Invited theoretical review).

 Cabrera, N.L., Meza, E.L., Romero, A.J., & Rodriguez, R. (2013).
 If there is no struggle, there is no progress: Transformative youth activism and the School of Ethnic Studies.
 Urban Education Review.
 45(1), 7-22.